apache/maven-resolver-ant-tasks/README.md

 #### Properties

 If a POM is set via a file parameter its effective model is made available as properties to the Ant project.
-The properties are prefixed with the ref id of the `<pom>` element, e.g. ${pom.version} for the example above.
+The properties are prefixed with the ref id of the `<pom>` element, e.g. `${pom.version}` for the example above.
-Likewise, project properties defined in the POM are accessible via the prefix "pom.properties.".
-If no id has been assigned, the properties use the prefix "pom." by default.
+Likewise, project properties defined in the POM are accessible via the prefix `pom.properties.`.
+If no id has been assigned, the properties use the prefix `pom.` by default.

 ### Output Artifacts